MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/solution-history.md

 # View the history of a solution

-You can view details about a system (internal) or custom solution operation from the **Solutions** area of a model-driven app.
+You can view details about solution operations from the **Solutions** area of a model-driven app.
 An operation can be a solution import, export, or delete.
 The solution history displays information such as solution version, solution publisher, type of operation, operation start and end time, and operation status.

 > [!div class="mx-imgBorder"]
 > ![](media/solutions-history-custom-view.png "Solutions history custom view")